actions/setup-node/docs/adrs/0001-support-caching-deps-for-monorepos.md

 For the first iteration, we have decided to not support cases where `package-lock.json` / `yarn.lock` are located outside of repository root.
 Current implementation searches the following file patterns in the repository root: `package-lock.json`, `yarn.lock` (in order of resolving priorities)

-Obviosly, it made build-in caching unusable for mono-repos and repos with complex structure.
+Obviously, it made build-in caching unusable for mono-repos and repos with complex structure.
 We would like to revisit this decision and add customization for dependencies lock file location.

 ## Proposal